MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/installation-setup-iothub.md

 1. Sign into your Azure account, and then go to the [Azure portal](https://portal.azure.com).

-1. On the Azure Portal, go to **Resource Groups** and find the resource group you recently deployed IoT Hub to.
+1. On the Azure portal, go to **Resource Groups** and find the resource group you recently deployed IoT Hub to.

 1. Select each Stream Analytics job that was deployed and, from the **Overview** tab, select **Start**.

    :::image type="content" source="media/cfs-iothub-stream-analytics-start.png" alt-text="Screenshot of Stream Analytics job overview.":::

 Congratulations!
-You are now ready to pass data between Azure IoT Hub and Dynamics 365 to use Connected Field Service.
+You're now ready to pass data between Azure IoT Hub and Dynamics 365 to use Connected Field Service.

 ## Step 7: Set up the simulator (optional)

-The simulator will allow you to test Connected Field Service without the need to connect physical hardware.
-By simulating IoT devices and data, you can understand all the different parts that contribute to turning IoT data into work orders.
+The simulator lets you test Connected Field Service without the need to connect physical hardware.
+Simulated IoT devices and data help you understand different parts that contribute to turning IoT data into work orders.

 Set up the simulator to simulate IoT devices and data and begin to see device data pulled into Field Service.